spacepc-de/metrastics-dashboard/readme.md

     docker-compose up --build
     ```

-   The dashboard will be available at [http://localhost:8000](http://localhost:8000).
+   The backend API will be available at [http://localhost:8000](http://localhost:8000) and the frontend dev server at [http://localhost:5173](http://localhost:5173).

 ## Usage